What's gone wrong with my storage device?

 The Document - Again, problems here are relatively rare.
 Document damage is most often due to malfunctions further down the chain that have resulted in garbage having been included in the document.
 System crashes and compatibility issues are most often the culprits.

 The first point to keep in mind is that each layer can impact on the layers above it but not the other way around.
 So one can do some simple testing to pinpoint the real source of the problem.
 Unfortunately, operating system messages can be misleading in those circumstances.
-They are not incorrect but only tell you the last step of the mishap, not its sequence.
+They are not incorrect but only tell you the last step of the mishap, - not the whole sequence.